-CHAPTER 34 - WITHDRAWAL IMPACT MITIGATION PLAN
+UPDATE TO WITHDRAWAL IMPACT MITIGATION PLAN

-WHEREAS, the James City Service Authority has eight permits issued by the Department of Environmental Quality (DEQ) that provide the conditions for withdrawing groundwater to support its customers' needs; and

-WHEREAS, the DEQ has offered acceptable minor changes to the wording in the Withdrawal Impact Mitigation Plan which is a required condition of groundwater withdrawal permits.

-NOW, THEREFORE, BE IT RESOLVED that the Board of Directors of the James City Service Authority, James City County, Virginia, approves the amendments to Chapter 34 - Withdrawal Impact Mitigation Plan as identified on the attached amendments dated May 28, 2002.
+- WHEREAS, the James City Service Authority (JCSA) Regulations contain a Withdrawal Impact Mitigation Plan; and - WHEREAS, the Department of Environmental Quality has requested the JCSA make certain changes to the Plan. - NOW, THEREFORE, BE IT RESOLVED that the Board of Directors of the James City Service Authority, James City County, Virginia, hereby adopts the revised Withdrawal Impact Mitigation Plan.